 * Our thoughts and prayers are with everyone, everywhere!

 * In 2017, the New River Chapter, MOAA started holding meetings on the third Tuesday of the month at the Hotel Tavern in West Jefferson, NC except for months during which special events were planned, as noted below.

-* Regular meetings of the Chapter will be held each month from May through October, unless otherwise decided by the Board of Directors.
+* Regular meetings are held from May through November, unless otherwise decided by the Board of Directors.
 A meeting notice will be electronically mailed to members at least 15 days in advance.

-* The August meeting will be our annual summer picnic; the October meeting will be the annual membership meeting to elect officers and review the Chapter's by-laws; and the December meeting is our holiday social.
+* The August meeting will be our annual summer picnic; the October meeting will be the annual membership meeting to announce officers and review the Chapter's by-laws; and a November meeting is our holiday social.

 To see information regarding a specific month, click on the month in the index above, or enter a topic or month in the "Search here" box, to the right of the month tabs.

 The New River Chapter of the Military Officer Association of America will present a reprise showing of the award winning film, Hacksaw Ridge, at the Parkway Theater in West Jefferson, NC on three nights, beginning with Veterans Day, November 11, and continuing on November 12 and 13.
 The daily showings will be at 7:00 PM and are free but persons wanting to attend should visit the Ashe Chamber Visitor Center and request ticket(s) for one of the performances to ensure adequate seating.